 How Filing Impacts Your Credit History

-Consumer Proposal: After filing a Consumer Proposal an R7 credit rating will show for two to three years (depending on which credit bureau is reporting) after the proposal is finished.
-The same rating and length of time is given for traditional and non-profit credit counselling programs.
+Consumer Proposal: After filing a Consumer Proposal an R7 credit rating will show for three years after the proposal is finished, or six years after the date your Consumer Proposal started – whichever is soonest.
+A similar rating and length of time is given for traditional and non-profit credit counselling programs.

 A person can start rebuilding their credit at any time, there is no need to wait for the Consumer Proposal or bankruptcy to expire from credit history.

 Bankruptcy: After filing a personal bankruptcy an R9 credit rating will be noted for six years following completion (discharge).
 Credit bureaus can report most “negative information” such as a late payment or collection accounts for up to seven years after the occurrence.
 By following the correct steps to rebuild credit, most people can significantly improve their credit rating in as little as two-three years after bankruptcy discharge.